-Importance And Factors That Affect Credit Scores
+5 Factors That Affect Credit Scores For Mortgage Borrowers

 Payment History Is Most Important Factors That Affect Credit Scores

-Outstanding Credit Balances Of 20% Or Under Will Have Positive Impact On Credit Scores
+Outstanding Credit Balances Of 10% Or Under Will Have Positive Impact On Credit Scores

-- For example, if your credit limit on your Capital One Credit Card is $1,000, your should have no more than a $200 balance on your credit card balance to have the highest available credit score
+- For example, if your credit limit on your Capital One Credit Card is $1,000, you should have no more than a $100 balance on your credit card balance to have the highest available credit score

 Credit History Has 15% Impact On Credit Scores